felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 $$;
 ```

-And before we proceed, let's check a few examples to make sure the function is
+And before we proceed, let's test with a few examples to make sure the function
-working:
+is working:

 ```sql
 SELECT state, event, order_events_transition(state, event)